INTABiotechMJ/MITE-Tracker/readme.md

 ## About

-IRmatcher is efficient and easy to run tool for discovering Miniature Inverted repeats Transposable Elements (MITE) in genomic sequences.
+IRmatcher is efficient and easy to run tool for discovering Miniature Inverted repeats Transposable Elements (MITEs) in genomic sequences.
 It is written in python and uses ncbi's blast+ for finding inverted repeats and cdhit to do the clustering.

 Large genomes can be executed in desktop computers.